 My goals – broken up as What I want to achieve, How I’ll achieve, Supports that will help achieve and what’s stopping me from achieving this.

-I have no idea if the document made any difference or impact on our outcome.
-As I mentioned at the beginning, going through the process of producing it really helped us focus on BJ’s goals and made us more confident going into the meeting.
+I have no idea if the document made any difference or impact on the outcome of our NDIS meeting.
+As I mentioned at the beginning, going through the process of producing it really helped us focus on BJ’s goals and made us more confident going in.

 If you’ve been through the NDIS meeting, I’d love to hear your tips to help others.